Varol Cagdas Tok

 Computation: The Application Layer

 Cryptographic operations: asymmetric cryptography is significantly more expensive than symmetric.
-A server performing RSA or elliptic curve operations for each connection establishment is more vulnerable to application-layer exhaustion than one where the expensive operations are rate-limited or deferred.
+A server performing RSA or elliptic curve operations for each connection establishment is more vulnerable to exhaustion than one where expensive operations are rate-limited or deferred.

 Statefulness as Structural Vulnerability

-The cost of this approach is that TCP options negotiated during the handshake cannot be stored in the cookie.
+The cost is that TCP options negotiated during the handshake cannot be stored in the cookie.
 Window scaling, selective acknowledgment, and timestamps are lost for connections established via SYN cookies.
-These options matter for performance.
-SYN cookies degrade throughput under normal conditions in exchange for resilience under attack conditions.
-Removing the statefulness that creates vulnerability typically requires giving up functionality that depends on that state.
+SYN cookies degrade throughput under normal conditions in exchange for resilience under attack.
+This pattern, deferred state commitment at the cost of functionality, appears in DTLS cookies, HTTP challenge-response mechanisms, and TCP Fast Open's security considerations.

 Queue Theory and Why Defaults Fail